 [Section 23 amended by No. 113 of 1965 s.
 8.]

-24. Local government may be required to prescribe “sufficient fence”
+24. Local government may be required to prescribe sufficient fence

 A local government shall, when required by the Minister so to do, make a local law prescribing what constitutes a sufficient fence for the purpose of the definition of sufficient fence in section 5.